 The rounded sides and relatively thick soles did prove to be a bit less stable than the low-profile wide flip flops that ranked at the top of this category.
 That being said, the Kona is decently stable but really makes up for any foibles with the excellent ergonomic support.

 One of our biggest gripes with the Kona is its lack of traction relative to the more environmentally destructive flip flops.
 The materials result in a lightweight/less dense rubber sole, which doesn't feel as tacky on a variety of surfaces.
 Traction on trails and sand is great, but smooth surfaces such as granite slabs, hardwood floors, or tile can be treacherous when wet.

 The Kona is made to tackle the variable terrain of island life, but they adapt pretty well to desert life too.
 The water-friendly non-absorbent materials dry extremely fast after fording across creeks, and they didn't seem to create any noxious odors over time.
 The recyclable and lightweight EVA and rubber translate to good packability for backpacking.
 Unfortunately, the materials are also a bit slippery on hard surfaces like granite slabs or wood floors, which detracts from overall versatility.

 The Kona is best suited for action, not for impressing.
-That's not to say it isn't a good looking flip flop, just that it looks more at home on the beach or hiking through the rainforest than it does as casual footwear around town.
-The nylon strapping give it a "Chaco"-esqe look, which will surely gain some notoriety within certain crowds.
+That's not to say it isn't a good-looking flip flop, just that it looks more at home on the beach or hiking through the rainforest than it does as casual footwear around town.
+The nylon strapping gives it a "Chaco"-esque look, which will surely gain some notoriety within certain crowds.

 The Kona isn't super cheap, and several aspects leave a bit to be desired.
 That said, if you factor in the environmental component, this is probably the best value of any flip flop available as it is the only one to be completely recyclable.
 If we ignore the environmental factor, as many of us find it so easy to do, the price isn't as justified based solely on performance.